-River Oats - Chasmanthium latifolium - is a plant that is easily distinguishable by its characteristic, hanging seed heads, which appear in late summer and dangle on gently arching stems, fluttering when hit by the gentlest winds.
+River Oats - Chasmanthium latifolium - is a plant easily distinguishable by its characteristic hanging seed heads, which appear in late summer and dangle on gently arching stems, fluttering when hit by the gentlest winds.

 It is a clump-forming, upright grass of the Poaceae (grass) family native to Carolina and Georgia.
 This ornamental grass, which is very simple to cultivate, grows to a height of 2 to 5 feet and a breadth of 1 to 2 feet.

-This natural cool-season perennial grass is prevalent in bottomlands, river valleys, and other damp areas of the world.
+This natural cool-season perennial grass is prevalent in bottomlands, river valleys, and other damp areas.
 It spreads through thick rhizomes and develops loose clusters of plants.
 Its open, drooping, flat flowers and seed bundles distinguish this species from others.

 Its leaf blades are about 4 to 10 inches in length and 1/2 to 3/4 inches in width, depending on the species.
 Its long-stalked spikelets are typically ¾–1½ inches long, seem relatively flat when mature, and contain 6–20 florets per spikelet.
 Flower heads appear between July and October.

-You may process the seeds and consume them as a cereal crop or grind it into flour.
+You may process the seeds, consume them as a cereal crop, or grind them into flour.
 In addition to serving as a juvenile host plant for butterflies, this plant also provides a food supply for small animals and birds.
-In addition to having attractive seed-heads that look like oats, this plant has a strong preference towards river and stream banks, which may help stabilize the banks.
+In addition to having attractive seed heads that look like oats, this plant has a strong preference for river and stream banks, which may help stabilize the banks.